syllog1sm/redshift/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU Lesser General Public License along with this program.
+    You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.